koordinates/dojo/trunk/docscripts/README.txt

 	publisher: any widget or code that wishes to search for documents
 	subscriber: dojo.doc
 	messsage: {
-		searchKey: id of the docSearch request,
+		selectKey: id of the docSearch request,
 		name: string containing function to search for
 	}